zambal/eml/README.md

 By invoking `use Eml`, some macro's are imported into the current scope and core API modules are aliased. `use Eml.HTML` imports all generated html element macros from `Eml.HTML` into the current scope.
-The element macros just translate to a call to `%Eml.Element{...}`, so they can even be used inside a match.
+The element macros just translate to a call to `%Eml.Element{...}`, a struct that is the actual representation of elements, so they can even be used inside a match.
 ```elixir
 iex> div 42
 #div<42>